steven-exarcos/pass-documentation/developer-documentation/nihms-loader.md

 - **Data Transformation and Loading**:
   - `NihmsTransformLoadCLIRunner` and `NihmsTransformLoadCLI` handle command-line interactions for data transformation and loading.
   - `NihmsTransformLoadService` transforms publication data and loads it using `SubmissionLoader`.
-  - `PmidLookup` service to retrieve a PMID records from the [NBCI Entrez API](https://www.ncbi.nlm.nih.gov/books/NBK25497/).
+  - `PmidLookup` service to retrieve a PMID record from the [NBCI Entrez API](https://www.ncbi.nlm.nih.gov/books/NBK25497/).
 - **Data Transfer**:
   - `SubmissionDTO` encapsulates transformed submission data for transfer between components.
   - `NihmsPassClientService` service to provide interactions with the data via the PASS client.
   - `SubmissionLoader` loads the final submission data into PASS and accomplishes this by interfacing with the `NihmsPassClientService`.

+#### Interactions and Dependencies

+- `NihmsTransformLoadCLI` is the entry point and passes control to `NihmsTransformLoadCLIRunner`.
+- `NihmsTransformLoadCLIRunner` initializes the process using configurations from `NihmsTransformLoadConfig` and performs the transformation and loading by invoking `NihmsTransformLoadService`.
+- `NihmsTransformLoadConfig` provides necessary configuration settings to `NihmsTransformLoadService`.
+- `NihmsTransformLoadService` orchestrates the transformation of data using `NihmsPublicationToSubmission` and the loading of data using `SubmissionLoader`.
+- `NihmsPublicationToSubmission` is responsible for transforming PMC publication data and associated data to a `SubmissionDTO`, which is composed of `Grant`, `Publication`, `RepositoryCopy`, and `Submission` objects.
+- `SubmissionDTO` acts as a container for the transformed data.
+- `SubmissionLoader` is responsible for the final step of loading the data into the system.

 ## Next Step / Institution Configuration